infeeeee/DynFreeCAD/README.md

 ## Usage and tips

-⚠️ **As DynFreeCAD is under developement, it's possible that some screenshots are outdated** ⚠️
+⚠️ **As DynFreeCAD is under developement, it's possible that some screenshots and documentation are outdated** ⚠️

+Detailed documentation is in the [wiki]([https://github.com/infeeeee/DynFreeCAD/wiki).

-See `Examples` folder for some documents.
+See `Examples` folder for some Dynamo documents.

-### Initialize FreeCAD and open or create a new document
+### Open or create a new document

-Always start with these node.
+Always start with these nodes.
 Add the path to the `bin` folder of FreeCAD.
-Connect the FreeCADModule ports!

 ![Initialize and open a document](Screenshots/Initialize+open.png)

 ### Manage documents

-It's pretty straightforward how you have to manage documents with these nodes.
-For the `Refresh` and `Run` ports connect a boolean to update or run them.
-See `ManageDocuments.dyn` in the Examples folder.
+Use the ouput of the OpenDocument or CreateDocument nodes output if you just work on one document.
+The bottom nodes just showing how these nodes are connectable.

 ![Documents](Screenshots/Documents.png)